jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add geiger counter
 	- Scans nearby objects for radiation state
 	- Ticks up if detecting radiation

-- Add cleaner
-	- Objects placed inside will float or sink based on properties
-	- A "flush" button ejects the object afterwards
-	- Object might not be sufficiently clean

 - Add level timer
 	- Display in world somewhere